OleHolmNielsen/Slurm_tools/slurmaccounts/README.md

 Getting started
 ---------------

-Steps 1 and 2 are used only during the initial setup:
+Configuration files: Steps 1 and 2 are used only during the initial setup:

 1. Create the ```/etc/slurm/accounts.conf``` file by running the ```slurmaccounts2conf``` tool (see below).